A Thirteenth Feeder School for Mayer Lutheran

 What about the curriculum?

 We anticipate that we will offer a traditionally vibrant curriculum in line with other Christian middle schools.
 Our differentiator from free community schools will be the intentional Christian frame of reference and a Biblical world view in our curriculum not currently available in government-supported schools.
-In addition to language, science, math, social studies, and theology, we will have electives in the music, visual arts, physical education,
+In addition to language, science, math, social studies, and theology, we will have electives in music, visual arts, and physical education.

 Will there be help for students with special needs?

 Mayer Lutheran has traditionally admitted students with special learning challenges and provided a resource teacher to help them maximize their potential in the classroom.
 We anticipate that we will continue to do so with middle school students as we are able.
-Staffing will dictate the extent of help we are able to offer.
+Staffing will dictate the extent of help we are able to offer and we are intentionally seeking such help.

 What about co-curricular activities?